apayne185/machine_learning_ai/README.md

-Done in a group assignment with Isa, Juan Diego

 ## Question 3
 If a given car weights 1500 kg (```Peso (kg)```) and is 4600 mm long (```Largo (mm)```), 1900 mm wide (```Ancho (mm)```) and 1400 mm tall (```Alto (mm)```), what could be its body type (```Carrocería```) (assign probabilities to your opinion)